 Larry Humes had a great career in basketball, earning Mr. Basketball honors out of Madison High School in 1962 and All-America honors at the University of Evansville in 1965 and ’66.
-He was elected to the Small College Basketball Hall of Fame in May of 2019.
-But he ran into nothing but disappointment at the professional level, being cut from the Chicago Bulls in 1966 and then the Pacers before their inaugural season in 1967.
+He was elected to the Small College Basketball Hall of Fame in May of 2019, but he ran into nothing but disappointment at the professional level.
+He was cut from the Chicago Bulls in 1966 and then the Pacers before their inaugural season in 1967.

 Looking back, maybe that was the best thing for him.
 Many years later he worked as an usher for Pacers games at Bankers Life Fieldhouse, although he gave that up to become a driver’s education instructor in 2019.
 The pay was better and he got to sit down on that job.
 This article was written while he was still ushering, an impressively humble act for someone who had a long teaching and coaching career, and could have been bitter about his playing experience with the Pacers.